DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 - packages
   - 1.0 --> various normal packages that are required for the other installations (gcc, cmake, autoconf, tar, patch git etc.)

+# Results

+- Creates sif containers
+- Dependency resolution seems to work well
+- Resulting containers work on Lumi (as long as the packages are compatible with Lumi)
+- Network speeds are similar to other open source containers

 # Issues
 - Cannot make versions with name "X.X.X_dev" or "working" etc. This would be handy if its an experimental version from e.g. a git commit
 - The error messages are a bit limited; e.g., if your version isn't some sort of number it'll just say "No available build".